+86 1510-529-7925 [email protected]

 Difficult shooting situations

-Now there are some difficult situations that I would like to talk about that you may experience when shooting in the pit and how to overcome these.
-The first is a newish kind of problem that has cropped up over the last couple of years.
-The problem of the giant LCD screen behind the artists.
-These screens can be a huge pain in the ass for even seasoned pros.
-The reason why they can become so difficult is that they can become very bright and while the artist is in front of the screen, all that light from the LCD screen will wrap around him, making it very hard for your cameras to focus on him, it will wash away all the contrast from the image and makes getting the correct exposure almost impossible unless you are either shooting manually and you know how to deal with this or you pop off a shot with flash.
-I will fire any of my assistants who shoot with a flash as it is disrespectful to the artist.
+Now, there are some difficult situations that I would like to talk about that you may experience when shooting in the pit and how to overcome them.
+The first is a relatively new problem that has cropped up over the last couple of years: the problem of the giant LCD screen behind the artists.
+These screens can be a huge pain for even seasoned pros.
+The reason they can become so difficult is that they can become very bright, and while the artist is in front of the screen, all that light from the LCD screen will wrap around them.
+This makes it very hard for your camera to focus on the artist, washes away all the contrast from the image, and makes getting the correct exposure almost impossible unless you are either shooting manually and know how to deal with this or you pop off a shot with flash.
+I will fire any of my assistants who shoot with a flash, as it is disrespectful to the artist.
 I have solved the problem by using angles in the pit and being patient.

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3

-Shooting a LED screen in the day time is easy and if you time your shots right, you can get some great shots.
+Shooting an LED screen in the daytime is easy and if you time your shots right, you can get some great shots.
 Shooting the same screen at night is a nightmare.

-If you are shooting with a bright LCD screen in the background, do not shoot the artists from the center for the pit, make your way to the artist’s open-side, and shoot the artist from a 45-degree angle.
-This will help to eliminate a lot of the light wrapping you are getting from the screen and it will help with auto-focus.
-I normally also change my ISO to about one stop lower for these kinds of shots as the light bleeding that you will get from the LED screens tend to bounce off everything.
+If you are shooting with a bright LCD screen in the background, do not shoot the artists from the center of the pit.
+Instead, make your way to the artist’s open side and shoot from a 45-degree angle.
+This will help to eliminate a lot of the light wrapping you are getting from the screen and it will help with autofocus.
+I normally also change my ISO to about one stop lower for these kinds of shots as the light bleeding from the LED screens tends to bounce off everything.

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3